 “The reigning mode of late has been, to explain everything by ELECTRICITY. . .
 Now, it seems, it is to be the cause of earthquakes,” he wrote.
 Winthrop argued that scientific inquiry was needed to better explain the causes of earthquakes, not reliance on fear.

-But his main purpose in writing and delivering a lecture on the topic was concern that Rev. Prince's tract would discourage use of lightning rods to protect buildings.
-The inspiration for lightning rods, he argued, might easily be seen as a gift from God to spare people the effects of lightning strikes.
+But Winthrop wrote and lectured on the topic because of his concern that Rev. Prince’s tract would discourage the use of lightning rods to protect buildings.
+The inspiration for lightning rods, he argued, might have come as a gift from God to spare people the effects of lightning strikes.

 I cannot believe, that in the whole town of Boston, where so many iron points are erected, there is so much as one person who is so weak, so ignorant, so foolish, or, to say all in one word, so atheistical, as ever to have entertained a single thought that it is possible, by the help of a few yards of wire, to “get out of the mighty hand of GOD.”

 Thanks to: Lightning-Rods and the Earthquake of 1755, Eleanor M. Tilton.
 This story was updated in 2019.